bakzalitdootvala/LLM_RAG/README.md

 python rag.py

+## Future Ideas
-Future Ideas: integrate a local LLM (like Flan-T5 or Mistral) for generative responses, add document loaders and chunking for long text files, connect to a web or chatbot frontend
+Integrate a local LLM (like Flan-T5 or Mistral) for generative responses, add document loaders and chunking for long text files, connect to a web or chatbot frontend

-Tech Stack:
+## Tech Stack
 Python 3.10+,
 SentenceTransformers,
 ChromaDB,